 Absolutely!
 We practice Sustainable Printing and take very seriously our role in preserving the environment by integrating numerous green practices into our daily operations.

 Hart Graphics is proud to be a part of a worldwide effort to sustain and protect the environment, especially our planet’s valuable forests.
 As part of our overall sustainability initiative, we choose papers that are harvested from certified sources through processing, manufacturing, distribution, and printing until it becomes a final product ready for sale to the end customer.
 We use inks that are vegetable based.
 All excess materials are responsibly recycled.

 We accept native files or print-ready pdfs from:

-We can accept Canva or CorelDraw files as long as the layout is saved in a high-red, print-ready pdf or eps format.
+We can accept Canva, CorelDraw, Publisher, or Word files as long as the layout is saved in a high-res, print-ready pdf or eps format.

 **Please include 1/8" bleed on all backgrounds, images, and elements extending past the edge of your design.**

-If you are providing your file in one the applications we support, be sure to include all fonts and graphics used in the document, as well as 1/8" bleed if any part of your design is bleeding off the page.
+If you are providing your file in one the applications we support, be sure to include all fonts and graphics used in the document.
 Some applications have a "Collect for Output or "Package" function that will do that for you.
 If that isn't possible, follow the guidelines listed below:

 • Convert all RGB colors and images to CMYK

 • Package all fonts and graphics along with the document, or